MaeseJohn/pathfinder/README.md

 - **Pictures 1, 2 and 3:** in these screenshots we can see how the different algorithms work in the same maze.

 - **Picture 4:** in these screenshots we can see that you can move the start and the end of the maze.

+#### Caption

+- **Yellow:** yellow cells represent cells that are inserted into a collection (e.g. a stack or a queue, denpending on the algorithm).
+- **Orange:** orange cells represent cells that have already been processed.
+- **Purple:** purple cells represent one of the shortest possible paths, except DFS which returns the first path it finds.